skellock/motion-stalactoast/README.md

     color                      # a UIColor
     font                       # a UIFont
     shadow_color               # a UIColor
-    shadow_offset              # a CGSize
-    max_lines                  # :unlimited or a Fixnum to cap wrapping.
+    shadow_offset              # a CGSize or a float if you're lazy max_lines                  # :unlimited or a fixnum to cap wrapping. alignment                  # how to align the text
+                               #   :left   - <-- that way
+                               #   :right  - --> this way
+                               #   :center - in the middle
+                               #   default is :center

   subtitle                     # what the subtitle says (optionally can be a string if not customizations are needed)
     value                      # the message
     color                      # a UIColor
     font                       # a UIFont
     shadow_color               # a UIColor
-    shadow_offset              # a CGSize
-    max_lines                  # :unlimited or a Fixnum to cap wrapping.
+    shadow_offset              # a CGSize or a float if you're lazy max_lines                  # :unlimited or a fixnum to cap wrapping. alignment                  # how to align the text
+                               #   :left   - <-- that way
+                               #   :right  - --> this way
+                               #   :center - in the middle
+                               #   default is :center

   background_color             # UIColor of the background.
 Semi-transparent colors look neato.